determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``resource_manager``
 ====================

 Optional.
-Follows the existing resource manager configuration pattern, with ``resource_pools`` nested.
-There can be 'n'-many resource managers defined under the ``additional_resource_manager`` key, following this pattern.
-Additional resource managers defined here require a ``name`` and ``resource_pools``.
+This section allows for the definition of 'n'-many (multiple) resource managers under the additional_resource_manager key.
+It follows the existing resource manager configuration pattern, and ``resource_pools`` is nested.
+Any additional resource managers defined here require a name and ``resource_pools``.

 ************************